 These requirements are outlined in the following documents:

 GUIDELINE – Transfer of Patient Records

 Arrangements must be made for the physician/patient records to be stored and for patients to have reasonable access to copies of their records.
 Depending on the type of practice and arrangements for the “ownership” of the record, a colleague may undertake this responsibility, or other independent arrangements must be made.
 The CPSS must be notified of the location of the records and how they can be accessed by patients and/or other health care professionals with the patient’s consent.

 In cases where the entire practice is closing, according to CPSS Bylaw 23.1 CPSS Regulatory Bylaws, the records must be securely stored, for six years after the date of last visit, or death, or two years after age 18 for pediatric patients.
 They must also be accessible by patients or the College during this period of time.
 The

 CMPA recommends retention of medical records for ten years from last entry or

 age of majority.
 Requirements for record storage and transfer upon

 leaving practice are stated in the Bylaw.

-Further information about proper record transfer procedures can be found in our Guideline: Transfer of Patient Records.
+Further information about proper record transfer procedures can be found in CPSS Guideline: Transfer of Patient Records.